Qt X Analog source programming via web UI

 After all zones have been set up and saved, the configuration must be sent to the Qt X controller to put the system into use.

 1. Click on the Configuration System menu's Send to System tab.

-2. Click on Submit to send the current source and zone configuration to the Qt X system controller.
+2. Click on Send Configuration to send the current source and zone configuration to the Qt X system controller.